 T: It's clear you're both upset.
 Let's step back for a minute.
 Professor, do you feel like there are opportunities to meet students on campus?

 P: Definitely!
 I can eat at the dining hall, attend extracurricular events, join one of the House Senior Common Rooms or even become a House Master.
-I even heard a Professor who applied to be a Resident Tutor.
+I even heard one professor applied to be a Resident Tutor.

 S: (Really?
 What happened to him?)

 P: (Nobody hired him!
-I think they thought he was crazy.)
+I think they thought he was a bit crazy.)

-T: P, have you tried any of these things?
+T: Professor, have you tried any of these things?

 P: No. But nobody cares!
 I'm up for tenure soon.
 I have to crank out publications and degrees.
 I don't get any credit for any of this student contact stuff, everyone knows that!
-My only interaction with the College that matters is having halfway-decent CUE scores, and as long as I crack a few jokes and grade generously I'm set.
-I want to spend more time with undergraduates.
+My only interaction with undergraduates that matters is having halfway-decent CUE scores, and as long as I crack a few jokes and grade generously I'm set.
+I want to spend more time with College students.
 It's just not part of my job description.

 S: I mean, I want to believe you, but I've had some really inspiring teachers here.
 David Malan.
 Tim McCarthy.
 They seem to be able to do it.